|

 Despite

-the tiring lessons, the embarrassing waiter
+the tiring lessons, the embarrassing

-outfits, and the unhealthy smattering of rouge,
+outfits, and the endless smatterings of rouge, at the precise moment

-remember a goddamned word past the chorus.
+remember a word past the chorus.

 Some shrugged and went back to caring for